Castilla province

-Castilla Province is one of eight provinces in the Arequipa Region of Peru.
+Castilla is one of eight provinces in the Arequipa Region of Peru.
 It was named after Ramón Castilla.

 Geography

 The Chila mountain range traverses the province.
 One of the highest mountains of the province is Coropuna at 6425 m above sea level.
 Other mountains are listed below:

-Machuqucha is one of the largest lakes of the province.
+Machuqucha is one of the largest lakes in the province.

 Political division

-The province is divided into fourteen districts which are, with its capital in parenthesis:
+The province is divided into fourteen districts which are, with its capital in parentheses: